Murder of Timo Rinnelt: Murder and kidnapping hoax

 On 13 February 1964, shortly before 18:00, Rinnelt was playing outside the tenement when he was approached by then-22-year-old Klaus Lehnert, who lured Rinnelt to the basement of Wilhelmstraße 58.
 Under unclear circumstances, Rinnelt was asphyxiated by Lehnert.

 The following day, a letter arrived in the mailbox of the Rinnelts.
 The envelope contained the key for a luggage box at Frankfurt Hauptbahnhof and when Rinnelt's brothers opened it, they found a message demanding 15,000 DM ransom, along with one of Rinnelt's shoes.
 Despite instructions to the contrary, the family alerted police and after the kidnapper began phoning the family's landline, the calls were monitored and recorded.
 The kidnapper, using a voice distorter, had reiterated his demands, but actively avoided the subject of organising a drop-off for the money.
 Meanwhile, Lehnert made frequent visits to the Rinnelt family to offer emotional support.

 There was initially a media blackout on the disappearance, but it was lifted on 21 February, leading to widespread reporting across Germany.
 Reporters interviewed all residents of Wilhelmstraße 17, most prominently Klaus Lehnert.
 Newspapers offered to pay the 15,000 DM ransom to free Rinnelt, leading to a number of false hoax callers admitting to the crime to cash in the money.
 On 24 February, editor-in-chief was notified by two men claiming to be the abductors and agreed to meet them at Frankfurt Hauptbahnhof.
-A masked man gave him a key to an abandoned house in Wiesbaden, where Rinnelt was supposedly being held, but after finding it emptiy, the reporter called police.
+A masked man gave him a key to an abandoned house in Wiesbaden, where Rinnelt was supposedly being held, but after finding it empty, the reporter called police.
 The following night, police arrested 17-year-old Erich Klein and 21-year-old Rudolf Bialek at a bar, in possession of 13,585 DM, and it was quickly revealed that they were uninvolved in the disappearance, having simply used the opportunity to cash in the money.
 In total, 40 people were arrested for making false statements to receive the ransom.